 From Khao Sam Roy Yot we headed to Kaeng Krachan – Thailand’s largest national park where we spent the next 4 nights.
 There are two camping sites for wildlife watching in Kaeng Krachan: Ban Krang a few kilometres from the park entrance and Phanoen Thung at the top of the mountain.
 Both have some basic facilities and a restaurant.

-Wildlife watching at Ban Krang Campsite
+Ban Krang Campsite

 The first couple of nights we spent at Ban Krang.
 There was an enormous fig tree growing up from the ravine below with its crown towering over the campsite and the road to the top of the mountain.
 That tree was an all-around wildlife watching destination in itself.
 Our adventures of wildlife watching in Khaeng Krachan started as soon as we arrived.
 We spotted a family of Dusky langurs and a Black giant squirrel on that tree.